OctopusDeploy/blog/blog/2020-12/on-the-naming-of-devops-engineers/index.md

 **Signalling the wrong ideas**

-The assignment “DevOps Engineer” or “DevOps Team” is harmful because it promotes two problematic ideas to the majority of the people in the organisation:
+The assignment “DevOps Engineer” or “DevOps Team” is harmful because it promotes two problematic ideas to most of the people in the organisation:

 1. DevOps is someone else’s job, and not their primary concern
 2. DevOps is just deployment pipelines and/or infrastructure as code